r1chardj0n3s/angboard/README.md

 5. `bower install`

 `npm install` installs stuff in the `packages.json` file and `bower install` installs things from the `bower.json` file.
+The separate `npm install -g` command is necessary because the core of the grunt and bower command-line programs must be installed "globally" in /usr/local (out of our hands, unfortunately).

 Note: Python from `requirements.txt` for Flask are installed in `.node-virtualenv` by the above.